Exclusively Litigation

 Bankruptcy requires the person to relinquish control of their finances to a trustee.

-The trustee’s role is to ensure the bankrupt’s assets are distributed appropriately to creditors.
+The trustee’s role is to ensure the bankrupt’s assets are identified, sold and distributed appropriately to creditors.

-Bankruptcy allows the person to start afresh by forgiving debts which cannot be paid and allows creditors a chance to recover some measure of payment.
+Bankruptcy allows the person to start afresh by forgiving debts that cannot be paid and allows creditors a chance to recover some measure of payment.

 In Australia, bankruptcy is governed by the Bankruptcy Act 1966 (Cth) (the Act) and is regulated by the Australian Financial Security Authority (AFSA).